informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Specimen-Data.md

 There are a few fields that are required or you may not save the form (these are indicated with the red asterisk *).

 However, we recommend filling in as many fields as possible. **The more fields you fill out the more ways users can find your data**.
-For example, if you include the species and age stage, then this data will show up for Specimen searches for that specific species and age stage.
+For example, if you include the age stage and sex, then this data will show up for Specimen searches for that specific age stage and sex.

-Required fields - click the dropdown field and choose the appropriate value:
+Recommended fields: click the dropdown field and choose the appropriate value:

-* **Species**: e.g., *Homo sapiens*, *Mus musculus*
+* **Species**: e.g., *Homo sapiens*, *Mus musculus*.

 * **Assay type**: The imaging related types are *IHC*, *ISH*, and *Histology*.

 * **Stage**: The Theiler or Carnegie stage (preferred).
 If you cannot provide the stage, there is also the **Chronological Age** field where you can type in the age using free text.

-* **Sex**: Choose a value from the dropdown menu.
+* **Sex**: *Male*, *Female*, *Unknown* or *Both*.

-* How the sample was prepared.
-Your choices are:
+* Describe how the sample was prepared with the following fields:

     * **Preparation**